Tedric Thompson sits out practice as Seahawks secondary could have a different look come Sunday

 RENTON — No team in the NFL gave up more passing yards in Week 1 than the Seahawks, who survived the 418 put on them by Cincinnati’s Andy Dalton to forge a 21-20 victory.

-And now, injuries could mean a few changes in the back end may be on the horizon as Seattle heads to face the Steelers, who ranked second in the NFL in passing a year ago.
+And now, injuries could mean a few changes in the back end might be on the horizon as Seattle heads to face the Steelers, who ranked second in the NFL in passing a year ago.

 Seahawks free safety Tedric Thompson, whose misplay on a long pass late in the second quarter turned into a 55-yard Bengals touchdown, sat out practice Wednesday with a hamstring injury.